zdeluna/RecipeApp/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-You will need to create a Firebase Application at https://firebase.google.com/ Copy the firebase credientials stored as a json into the repository

 ### Installing

 Install the dependencies of the backend server where the API calls are made.